AprilDolly/GTSS/README.txt

 In addition to this, it also supports open power chords and mute power chords.
 To program these in your midi file, just add 2 notes of equal length and position that are 7 half steps apart from one another.
-If you are confused about how this works, examine example.mid in your midi sequencer, and try to render a guitar track from it.
+If you are confused about how this works, examine example.mid in your midi sequencer/DAW, and try to render a guitar track from it.

 If you have any problems, send an email to aprildolly@mail.com or message u/aprildoll on Reddit.